Telecom Italia SpA (TIM) TIT.MI

 Primary demands

-- Replace 6 Vivendi-nominated directors with 6 independent directors at April 24th AGM
+- Replace 6 Vivendi-nominated directors with 6 independent directors at the April 24th AGM

 - Legal separation / deconsolidation of NetCo (access network) to unlock hidden value